 Change of Status (MA to PhD)

-Students completing their MA degrees in the Department of Art History apply in late February for admission to the PhD program the following Fall.
+Students completing their MA degrees in the Department of Art History should submit their applications to the DGS Assistant by February 1st for admission to the PhD program the following Fall.
 Application to the PhD program should be made when the MA degree is nearly completed.
 Students will not be allowed to enter the PhD program officially until all MA degree requirements have been completed.

 To apply, students file an online Change of Status Application with the Graduate School in order to change their degree objective from MA to PhD.
 Students submit to the Department updated transcripts, research papers, and a statement of purpose outlining their proposed area of research, dissertation topic, and adviser.
 Students should have the support and commitment of their proposed adviser before applying.
 At least one Plan B paper should be fully completed and the second should be close to completion at the time of applying for Change of Status.
 Please request Letters of Recommendation from two professors.
 Call the Graduate School at 612-625-3014 or visit the Graduate School Change of Status information page for further information.